Primes in the Chebotarev density theorem for all number fields: The least prime in the Chebotarev density theorem - Proof of Theorem

-We now focus on controlling the size of the above sums over the zeros.
+we conclude the proof. \end{proof} We now focus on controlling the size of the above sums over the zeros.
 This is done by means of zero-free regions, Deuring-Heilbronn repulsion, and zero-density estimates for zeros of $\zeta_L(s)$.
 First, we have some explicit estimate for $N_L (T)$ which counts the number of non-trivial zeros $\rho = \beta+i\gamma$ of $\zeta_L(s)$ such that $|\gamma| \leq T$.
 We refer to the recent improvement of \cite{HSW}: \begin{lemma} Let $T\ge 1$.
 Then

 \end{lemma} In addition, we require a sharper estimate for the number of non-trivial zeros close to $1$.
 Denoting $Z(r;s)=\{\rho \in\mathcal{S} \mid |\rho -s |\le r \}$ , we consider $n(r;s)=| Z(r;s)|$, the number of non-trivial zeros $\rho $ of $\zeta_L(s)$ such that $|\rho -s|\le r$.